MaastrichtU-IDS/data2services-pipeline/README.md

 ```
 ### Run

-You can also manually [run the Docker commands](https://github.com/MaastrichtU-IDS/data2services-pipeline#using-docker-commands) for better control.
+**Edit the bat files** to set your parameters.
+You can also manually [run the Docker commands](https://github.com/MaastrichtU-IDS/data2services-pipeline#using-docker-commands) for better control of the workflow.

 ```shell
 # Run xml2rdf for XML files.
 Edit the script